 The first several times I saw Jumanji, I couldn't stand the appearance of the CGI animals, which looked so cheap and fake that they detracted from an otherwise extremely engaging fantasy movie.
 Sure, it was only 1995 when it came out, but Jurassic Park had far superior CGI two years earlier.
 It wasn't until recently that I realized the animals are supposed to look fake and slightly misty—it marks them as supernaturally created intruders in the real world!

 Not only that, but they came out of a board game.
 A board game that would have all of its images painted on it.
 And the game is also very old.
 Hence, the animals looking more fake and faded!

-As further evidence of this: one of the dice is still rolling as Alan and Van Pelt have their final showdown.
-It isn't until he stands up to the hunter, faces his fears, that the die lands and gives him the correct number to reach Jumanji—as in, he won because he stood up to Van Pelt.
+As further evidence of this: one die is still rolling as Alan and Van Pelt have their final showdown.
+It isn't until he stands up to the hunter and faces his fears that the die lands and gives him the correct number to reach Jumanji—as in, he won because he stood up to Van Pelt.

 His final line ("Finally you're talking like a man"), which would fit perfectly in a father-to-son talk, further hints that he's just playing his part in the game as an ordeal for Alan.

 Don't forget the game's description of Van Pelt: "He makes you ''feel like a child."